Provider service fees

 Frequently asked questions:

-• Are there minimum amounts for the service fee?
+• Are there minimum service fee amounts?

 • Can I choose who pays the service fee?